GDQuest/website/content/tutorial/godot/2d/tactical-rpg-movement/lessons/01.grid/index.md

-+++
-title = "The Grid"
-author = "nathan"
+---
+author: nathan
-date = "2021-01-30"
+date: "2021-01-30"
-description = "We lay the foundations of our grid-based system using a Resource that we'll attach to the nodes that need access to the grid." weight = 2
+description: We lay the foundations of our grid-based system using a Resource that we'll attach to the nodes that need access to the grid.
-+++
+title: The Grid
+weight: 2
+---

 In a game like a turn-based tactical RPG, many actions take place on a grid.